Costa Concordia completes its voyage to the scrap yard

 In contrast to the night when the Concordia ran aground and capsized during a display sometimes performed by cruise ships known as a "salute", the salvage operation has been a resounding technical success.

-After hours of preparation, dockworkers fixed the wreck in place in the industrial port of Voltri, just outside the main harbor in Genoa.
+After hours of preparation, dockworkers fixed the wreck in place in the industrial port of Voltri, just outside the main harbour in Genoa.

-The overall salvage effort is expected to cost Carnival Corp, owner of the ship's operator, Costa Cruises and its insurers more than 1.5 billion euros ($2.14 billion).
+The overall salvage effort is expected to cost Carnival Corp (CCL.N), owner of the ship's operator, Costa Cruises and its insurers more than 1.5 billion euros ($2.14 billion).

 FLOATING HOTEL